Sahil-Gupta584/BooksMall/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments 🙏
+## Acknowledgements 🙏

-Thank you for checking out Booksmall!
+Thank you for checking out BooksMall!
 Happy reading and happy selling! 📚